akuepfer/P3-frontend-nanodegree-arcade-game/README.md

  * The goal of my game is to bring the five players to the upper water line of the game without colliding with a running enemy.
  * The enemies run with different speed.
- * If all 5 players reach the goal line the game is won.
+ * If all 5 players reach the water line the game is won.
  * For every player reaching the goal, the speed of the enemies will be encreased.